 If you believe that your job is bringing you into contact with something harmful find out for certain by talking to your employee health office, personnel office or union.
-Then let your doctor know right away and contact a birth injury attorney for information concerning possible outcomes.
+Then you need a lawyer and let your doctor know right away, contact a birth injury attorney for information concerning possible outcomes .
 Check out these sites for workplace safety hazards and tips.

 Your employer may be able to relieve you of certain duties if the problem can not be fixed.
 Otherwise your doctor may suggest that you stop working.